 Date of birth

-The former England under-21 international played the vast majority of his career as an Eagle, joining them as a trainee and turning professional in July 1991.
+The former England under-21 international played the vast majority of his career at Crystal Palace, joining them as a trainee and turning professional in July 1991.

 He made over 200 appearances for Palace, with a portion of them coming under future Royals manager Steve Coppell.